Today, I have something really incredible to share…

 49. Vaseline

-I’m aware this is the second time Vaseline made this go bag checklist.
+I’m aware this is the second time Vaseline made this list.

-But it works as both a fire starter and as an ointment.
+But it works as a fire starter and an ointment.

-Apply this stuff to your chapped skin or lips to prevent painful cracking.
+Apply this stuff to your chapped skin or lips to prevent cracking.

 50. Survival Antibiotics

-When SHTF, access to lifesaving antibiotics to cure infections will become severely limited (if available at all).
+When SHTF, access to lifesaving antibiotics will become severely limited (if available at all).

-So stock up on a few bird or fish antibiotics and throw them in your go bag, just in case.
+So stock up on bird or fish antibiotics and throw them in your go bag, just in case.

 51. Sterile Alcohol Prep Pads